ibm-cloud-docs/secrets-manager/framework/vpn.md

 {: #vpn-create-intermediate-ca}
 {: step}

-Example command to create an intermediate CA configuration that is signed by the root CA above:
+Example command to create an intermediate CA configuration that is signed by the previously created root CA:

 ```sh
 ibmcloud secrets-manager configuration-create \